 Total Credits: 1.0 including 1.0 AOA Category 1-A Credit(s)

-Gayle Donaldson, MBA and LaTonyua, BS, Pharm D, BCGP disclose that neither has relevant financial relationships with any organization producing, marketing, reselling or distributing health care goods or services consumed by or used on patients relative to the content of this presentation.
+Dr. Ashby discloses that he has no relevant financial relationships with any organization producing, marketing, reselling or distributing health care goods or services consumed by or used on patients relative to the content of this presentation.

 The program was planned, implemented and accredited by the Kansas Association of Osteopathic Medicine (KAOM).